Leaving Denmark

 - if you keep a home in Denmark

-- the country you move to
+- where you move to

 - the type of income you have